twr14152/c_cpp_scratchpad/cpp_folder/README.md

 - learncpp.com

 Thoughts on reading material
-- PPPC++ - Its a good book, however its really thorough and very wordy.
+- PPPuC++ - Its a good book, however its really thorough and very wordy.
 Per-Chapter breaks required to recharge.
 - A Tour of C++ 2nd Edition - Assumes reader already familiar.
 Not really ready for this book.
-- Sam Teach yourself C++ - pretty good sounding board for PPPC++.
+- Sam Teach yourself C++ - pretty good sounding board for PPPuC++.
 - C++ in easy steps - was a quick way to get back into this after some time off.
 Rather surface level coverage but enough to glean concepts.